 This first known printed version of a brownie recipe was published in 1899 in Machias Cookbook.
 They were called “Brownie’s Food”.

-Brownies are loved to this day and are made at home as a huge favorite around the world.
+Brownies are loved to this day and are made at home as a huge favorite worldwide.

-This batter uses both melted chocolate and cocoa powder which helps give it that deep, dark chocolate flavor that’s important for a great brownie.
+This batter uses melted chocolate and cocoa powder, which helps give it that deep, dark chocolate flavor that’s important for a great brownie.